Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Origin of the degeneracy of the ground state of an infinite Bose gas, the method of quasi-averages, and the -theorem

+Bogoliubov concluded that the degeneracy is caused by the $U(1)$ symmetry of the Hamiltonian, because he did not see that the transition to the thermodynamic limit itself already gives rise to degeneracy.
+Furthermore, he appears to have assumed that the connection between statistical degeneracy and Hamiltonian symmetries is of a universal character and therefore applies to any continuous symmetry.
+Accordingly, he chose the transformation in the form (\ref{4-a0b}), which corresponds precisely to the $U(1)$ symmetry.
+The ground state (\ref{4-11}) that follows from this transformation is characterised by phase degeneracy in $\varphi$ at fixed $A$.
+The connection between degeneracy and the $U(1)$ symmetry is thereby introduced into the model through this particular choice of transformation.

-An illusory association with the $U(1)$ symmetry of the Hamiltonian arises from the phase degeneracy with respect to $\varphi$ in formula (\ref{4-11}) provided that $A=\mathrm{const}$.
-However, the ground state is also described by the more general WF (\ref{4-10}) that contains an infinite number of phases.
-Interestingly, WF (\ref{4-10}) can be written as an expansion in the coherent states,
+However, the ground state is also described by a more general WF (\ref{4-10}), which contains an infinite number of phases $\alpha_{j}$ (because $c_{j}=|c_{j}|e^{i\alpha_{j}}$, where $j=0,1,2,\ldots,\infty$).
+The WF (\ref{4-10}) can be written as an expansion in the coherent states,